bharatonomy/OOPS/Inheritance/README.md

 Also, protected is similar to private.
 The protected members can be accessed by the base class and its derived/sub-class.\
 While private can only be accessed using base class.

+## Inheritance Ambiguity

+Use scope Resolution Opertor :: at the time of ambiguity.